sap-tutorials/Tutorials/tutorials/hana-cloud-alerts/hana-cloud-alerts.md

 You can find details of any raised alerts through the alerts app in SAP HANA Cloud Central or by using the [REST API](hana-cloud-alerts-rest-api) (SAP HANA database).
 This is known as a pull approach.

 Alternatively, alert details can be pushed to several configured channels such as email, Slack, or Microsoft Teams.
+A list of built-in events can be found at [SAP HANA Cloud Service Database Events](https://help.sap.com/docs/alert-notification/sap-alert-notification-for-sap-btp/sap-hana-cloud-service-database-events).

 > Access help from the SAP community or provide feedback on this tutorial by navigating to the "Feedback" link located on the top right of this page.